Priya-Patra-230/contract-farming/README.md

 # Contract-farming
-This is a full-stack project integrated with AI,ML.
+This is only  a frontened project by using HTML,CSS & JS.